esillen/esillen.github.io/_games/snake-on-planes.md

 ---
 title: Snake on Planes
-subtitle: It's snake on a cube.
+description: It's snake on a cube.
 For Android.
 year: 2014
 ---
 Have you ever heard of Snake on planes?